joshmcmillan/hunt/SPEC.md

 - (need more ideas)

 You can upload photos... if you upload geotagged photos maybe it can automatically figure out which property to go to?
 If we've scraped photos from agent then split them up between agent/user submitted

+Can mark a property in various ways - perhaps initially just:

+- enquired
+- viewed
+- liked
+- disliked